Primary mediastinal large B-cell lymphoma (PMBCL)

 - headaches that are worse when bending forward.

-Some of these symptoms can be caused by lymphoma pressing on a large vein in the chest, called the superior vena cava (SVC).
-This vein carries all the blood from the upper half of the body to the heart.
-If pressure on the SVC blocks the blood from flowing along it, doctors call this superior vena cava obstruction (SVCO).
+Some of these symptoms can be caused by lymphoma pressing on a large vein in the chest.
+This vein is called the superior vena cava (SVC).
+It carries all the blood from the upper half of the body to the heart.
+Pressure on the SVC can block blood from flowing along it.
+Doctors call this superior vena cava obstruction (SVCO).

 - high temperatures (fevers) with no obvious cause